 How could drugs or alcohol affect my sex life?

-Not everyone is affected by drugs or alcohol the same way.
+Not everyone is affected by drugs or alcohol in the same way.
 Some people feel certain effects that others may not.
 Different amounts of drugs or alcohol can affect people differently too!
 Sometimes, an amount of alcohol that would make someone else feel drunk will not do the same thing for another person.
 This is often referred to as “tolerance”.
 For example, a person with a high tolerance for drugs or alcohol may take more than others in order to feel the effects.

 If you’ve experimented with drugs or alcohol before, you may have some awareness of what your tolerance is like already.
 If you haven’t, it can be a good idea to try to get a sense of that before you combine those things with sex.
 Not all drugs work the same way, so it’s safer not to assume that if you have a high tolerance for one type of drug, you’ll also have a high tolerance for another.